 Around the same time, Lutherans throughout the world were embarking on a new journey to become a federated body.
 The Lutheran World Federation (LWF) was founded in Lund, Sweden, in 1947, taking the place of its predecessor body, the Lutheran World Convention.
 It was founded to provide a forum for theological and organizational dialogue, but also to coordinate the rebuilding and refugee resettlement efforts in post-war Europe.
 These founding aims continue to propel the LWF’s work today in responding to the needs of people around the world.

-In 1973, the Lutheran Office for World Community (LOWC) was formed to both covey the social policy views of the LWF and ELCA to the U.N. and, in turn, keep LWF and ELCA members informed about U.N. responses to those issues.
+In 1973, the Lutheran Office for World Community (LOWC) was formed to both convey the social policy views of the LWF and eventually the ELCA (after its formation) to the U.N. and, in turn, keep LWF and ELCA members informed about U.N. responses to those issues.
 Along with the ELCA advocacy, LOWC works to cultivate a publicly engaged church, one that can respond holistically to promote peace and the dignity of all people.